 Medical Research Funding & Support

 Kids Change the World funds and supports groundbreaking research for pediatric diseases at the world's leading institutions, including the Harvard Dana-Faber Cancer Institute, Memorial Sloan-Kettering Cancer Center, Vanderbilt University Medical Center, Yale School of Medicine.
-Funds are carefully granted biennially to a number of investigators on their previous track record and promise of advancing their respective fields.
+Funds are carefully granted biennially to a number of investigators based on their previous track record and promise of advancing their respective fields.

 Photos credits: The Smile Train